sveltejs/prettier-plugin-svelte/README.md

 ```

 it's because of whitespsace sensitivity.
 For inline elements (`span`, `a`, etc) it makes a difference when rendered if there's a space (or newline) between them.
 Since we don't know if your slot inside your Svelte component is surrounded by inline elements, Svelte components are treated as such, too.
 You can adjust this whitespace sensitivity through [this setting](https://prettier.io/docs/en/options.html#html-whitespace-sensitivity).
 You can read more about HTML whitespace sensitivity [here](https://prettier.io/blog/2018/11/07/1.15.0.html#whitespace-sensitive-formatting).

+### Which versions are compatibly with which Prettier version?

+`prettier-plugin-svelte` v2 is compatible with Prettier v2 and incompatible with Prettier v3.
+`prettier-plugin-svelte` v3 is compatible with Prettier v3 and incompatible with lower Prettier versions.

+### How to migrate from version 2 to 3?

+Version 3 contains the following breaking changes:

+-   Whether or not empty elements/components should self-close is now left to the user - in other words, if you write `<div />` or `<Component />` that stays as is, and so does `<div></div>`/`<Component></Component>`.
+If `svelteStrictMode` is turned on, it will still only allow `<div></div>` notation for elements (but it will leave your components alone)
+-   `svelteAllowShorthand` now takes precedence over `svelteStrictMode`, which no longer has any effect on that behavior.
+Set `svelteAllowShorthand` to `false` to get back the v2 behavior
+-   Some deprecated `svelteSortOrder` options were removed, see the the options section above for which values are valid for that options

+Version 3 of this plugin requires Prettier version 3, it won't work with lower versions.
+Prettier version 3 contains some changes to how it loads plugins which may require you to adjust your configuration file:

+-   Prettier no longer searches for plugins in the directory automatically, you need to tell Prettier specifically which plugins to use.
+This means you need to add `"plugins": ["prettier-plugin-svelte"]` to your config if you haven't already.
+Also remove the deprecated option `pluginSearchDirs`.
+When invoking Prettier from the command line, you currently need to pass `--plugin prettier-plugin-svelte` in order to format Svelte files [due to a bug in Prettier](https://github.com/prettier/prettier/issues/15079)
+-   Prettier loads plugins from the plugin array differently.
+If you have used `require.resolve("prettier-plugin-svelte")` in your `.prettierrc.cjs` to tell Prettier where to find the plugin, you may need to remove that and just write `"prettier-plugin-svelte"` instead